-Projects situated entirely within urbanized areas with approved comprehensive land use maps which have boundaries approved by FHWA with no farmlands located adjacent to a project corridor.
+Projects situated entirely within urbanized areas on the Census Bureau maps with no farmlands located adjacent to a project corridor.
 Maps for urbanized areas are located in each District's planning section and include urbanized areas listed in Table 6-1.